theta360developers/theta-client-guide/docs/react-native-install.md

 4. Save the file by pressing `ctrl-s` and you should be good to go!

-Retry Seventh Command - run `bash ./mkpackage.sh`
+Retry Sixth Command - run `bash ./mkpackage.sh`

 ![bashGood](images/react_native/bashsuccesful.png)